arvados/arvados/doc/user/api-tokens.md

 Now, `arv -h user current` will display your account info in JSON format.

+> What does `-h` mean?

 Optionally, copy those lines to your .bashrc file so you don't have to repeat this process each time you log in.

 ### SSL + development mode

+> This section should go somewhere else, it is confusing to a new user.

 If you are using a local development server with a self-signed certificate, you might need to bypass certificate verification.
 Don't do this if you are using a production service.

     export ARVADOS_API_HOST_INSECURE=yes